 You might not be able to refinance if you don't have enough income to qualify for a new loan.
-You also might not be able to refinance if you are behind on your mortgage or have other debts that negatively impact your credit.
+You also might not be able to refinance if you are behind on your mortgage or have other debts that are negatively impacting your credit.